 Dropbox Pricing & Value

-Dropbox’s paid plans start at $9.99 monthly when billed annually and come with 2TB of storage.
+Dropbox’s paid plans start at $9.99 per month, billed annually, and come with 2TB of storage.
 The Standard plan costs $15 per user per month and has 5TB of shared storage.
 Other Dropbox plans increase in size and price depending on your needs.
 Dropbox does not offer a money-back guarantee.

 Although Dropbox is one of the more popular cloud storage services, it has a meager 2GB of free storage space (even smaller than iCloud’s 5GB worth of free tier — read more in our Dropbox vs iCloud comparison).
 Check out our Dropbox pricing guide if you plan to upgrade your account, or see our Dropbox review to learn more about the service.